nickarocho/SupermarketKata/test/testcases.md

-x Can calculate the current total x Can add multiple items and get correct total x Can add discount rules
-- Can apply discount rules to the total
-- Exception is thrown for item added w/o price
+x Can calculate the current total x Can add multiple items and get correct total x Can add discount rules x Can apply discount rules to the total x Exception is thrown for item added w/o price